New Brunswick Auto Insurance Requirements

-- Entertainment devices which are portable
+- Entertainment devices that are portable

 New Brunswick Roads & Driver Safety

 The province of New Brunswick has a dedicated Safety Services department to ensure road safety for all road users through many programs.
-There are various services for the safety of pedestrians, motorcyclists, drivers and heavy vehicle operators.
+There are various services for the safety of pedestrians, motorcyclists, drivers, and heavy vehicle operators.
 The numerous projects underway for road structure improvement adhere to WATCM.
 The Work Area Traffic Control Manual has given a set of guidelines for effective controlling of traffic movement during provincial road work.
 It is important that any road construction work performed within the right of way of the provincial roads obey the guidelines as set out in the WATCM.

 New Brunswick Traffic Safety Plan